Table of Contents

-The procedure for the absorption test on bricks includes the following series of steps:
+The procedure for the absorption test on brick includes the following series of steps:

 i.
-The brick specimen is first dried in the ventilated oven at a temperature ranging from 105 degree Celsius to 115 degree Celsius until the specimen attains a constant mass.
+The brick specimen is first dried in the ventilated oven at a temperature ranging from 105 Degrees Celsius to 115 Degrees Celsius until the specimen attains a constant mass.

 ii.
 The heated specimen is then allowed to cool at room temperature.

 iii.
-The specimen is weighed and its mass is recorded ( M1).
+The specimen is weighed and its mass is recorded as ( M1).

 iv.
-Then, the specimen is immersed in water at a temperature of about 27 degree Celsius for 24 hours.
+Then, the specimen is immersed in water at a temperature of about 27 Degrees Celsius for 24 hours.

 v.
 The brick specimen is taken out from the water and wiped with a clean cloth to remove the traces of water that may be present.

 vi.
-The specimen thus obtained is then weighed (M2).
+The specimen thus obtained is then weighed as (M2).

 3. Calculation of Water Absorption of Bricks

-Water absorption by the brick specimen is given by the formula,
+Water absorbed by the brick specimen is given by the formula;

 The average result shall be reported.